md-abu-naim/A12-ScholarHub-Client/README.md

 9. Finally, there is the Admin dashboard where the admin can see all the users and can change the role of the user if he wants.

-10. There is also View all study sessions to add tutors from where he can Approve and Reject and set the session fee, and there is also View all materials Page
+10. There is also View all study sessions to add tutors from where he can Approve and Reject and set the session fee, and there is also View all materials Page.

 ##### Project Technologies: React.js, Node.js, Express.js, MongoDB, Firebase, JWT, Tailwind CSS, Tanstack query.